Wednesday, October 12, 2005

 Picking up the octopus power cord Melvin sank his teeth into it for all he was worth.

 "Deranged, and an obvious suicide," was constable Tenants comments for the local paper.
-"We could find no cause as to why he would electrocute himself, that way.
-He’d been drinking, maybe on drugs too.
-We won’t know for sure until after the coroner does the autopsy."
+"We could find now cause as to why he would electrocute himself, especially that way.
+Maybe, once we do some more investigation, we can find the cause."